wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-android-get-started-offline-data.md

 4. Turn on WiFi in the device or simulator.
 Next, press the **Refresh** button.

-5. View the TodoItem data again in the Azure portal.
+5. View the TodoItem data again in the Azure Management Portal.
 The new and changed TodoItems should now appear.

 ## Next Steps